akka/akka-distributed-workers-scala.g8/docs/src/main/paradox/back-end.md

 @@snip [MasterSingleton.scala]($g8src$/scala/worker/MasterSingleton.scala) { #proxy }

-In case of the master node crashing and being removed from the cluster another master actor is automatically started on a standby node.
-The master on the standby node takes over the responsibility for outstanding work.
-Work in progress can continue and will be reported to the new master.

-The state of the master is recovered on the standby node in the case of the node being lost through event sourcing.

 An alternative to event sourcing and the singleton master would be to keep track of all jobs in a central database, but that is more complicated and not as scalable.
 In the end of the tutorial we will describe how multiple masters can be supported with a small adjustment.